dwarvesf/playground/AI/Use cases/Yelp.md

 ---
 authors:
 - datnguyennnx
-date: 2024-10-17
+date: 2024-10-18
-description: Yelp also had an ML platform before the LLM race, and to see what they are implementing LLM to increase the performance search and recommendation system to help moderators or businesses catch users easily.
-Let's go into the Yelp use case.
+description: Yelp already had a machine learning platform before the big push for large language models (LLMs).
+Now, they’re using LLMs to level up their search and recommendation systems, making it easier for moderators and businesses to track down users.
+Let’s dive into how Yelp is making it work.
 tags:
 - llm
 - yelp